 In Louis Hartlooper and Springhaver you can see the best foreign language films with English subtitles at our monthly screenings: Language no problem.
 This means that people who don’t understand Dutch can now also enjoy a French, Dutch, Italian or Danish production.
 The selection for this programme is not random.
 We will always choose a film we feel is a must-see for everyone.
 For example, in October we showed the opening picture of the Netherlands Film Festival for 2018: Niemand in de stad (No one in the city) by Michiel van Erp.
-In November we will show a big favourite from the Cannes Film Festival: Girl by Lukas Dhont.
+In November we showed a big favourite from the Cannes Film Festival: Girl by Lukas Dhont.
 As always films from Britain or the US will still be shown in their original language with Dutch subtitles.

 An Italian drama by director Alice Rohrwacher.
 A story about an unexpected friendship between the naive twenty-year-old farmer Lazzaro and a young man with a fervid imagination, Tancredi.
 Life in the isolated rural village Inviolata is dominated by Marchesa Alfonsina de Luna, the queen of the cigarette.
 When Tancredi asks the gullible Lazzaro to help stage his own kidnapping, a special bond is forged between the two.
 Their exceptional friendship creates a remarkable movement in time and space in this beautiful modern Italian fairy tale.
 Lazzaro Felice won the European University Film Award and the prize for the Best Screenplay at the Cannes Film Festival 2018.